Mark Benson: Early life

-Playing career
+Domestic playing career

 Benson made his first-class debut as a left-handed opening batsman in 1980 and was virtually an "ever-present" in the Kent side for the next fifteen seasons scoring over 18,000 runs (48 centuries) for the county.
 He was Kent's third highest aggregate run scorer in the post-war era and his batting average of 40.27 was the fourth highest for a major batsman in Kent's history (after Les Ames, Frank Woolley and Colin Cowdrey).
 He scored 1,000 runs in a season 12 times, with a best of 1,725 runs (average 44.23) in 1987.
 Benson played 268 One Day matches (5 centuries, 53 fifties, 6 "man of the match" awards) for Kent scoring 7814 runs at an average of 31.89.
 These included a man of the match-winning century as Kent won a NatWest Trophy semi final in 1984, although they lost in the final to Middlesex.

 For the 1991 Benson was appointed captain of Kent and on his first day as captain he scored a career best 257 against Hampshire.
 Under his captaincy Kent were runners-up in the County Championship in 1992, Sunday League champions in 1995 (runners up in 1993) and Benson & Hedges Cup finalists in 1992 and 1995.
 At the end of the 1995 season Benson was forced to retire due to a knee injury.

-In 1986 Benson played one Test Match for England against India and one ODI against New Zealand.
-He was initially called up as a replacement after an injury to Wayne Larkins.
-He was plunged into a crisis at the start of his only Test match, being at the wicket as England lost two wickets without a run on the board, but helped England to a draw, ending a run of seven successive Test defeats.
-In 1993 Benson captained an England XI in two limited-over matches against the Netherlands, top-scoring for his side in both matches with 61 and 58, his team winning the first match, and losing the second.
-These matches however were not one-day internationals.

 Overall, Benson scored a century every 10.23 innings, the third highest rate for Kent, including a century in each innings v Warwickshire in 1993.
 Benson and Neil Taylor scored the highest opening partnership (300) for Kent v Derbyshire in 1991.
 Brian Luckhurst named Benson as Kent's greatest post war opening batsmen and referred to him as "His generation's unsung hero."